microsoft/pxt-arcade/docs/test/tutorials/music.md

 You have made your own prototype Zune!

-This doesn't work quite like the original, but when you click **Done**, your code will open in our project editor and you can use variables and arrays to make your player work more like a Zune would have.
+This doesn't work quite like the original, but when you click **Done**, your code will open in our project editor and you can use variables and arrays to make your player work more like the first Zune did.

 Don't forget to share your music with your friends and family!